dangerousidea/dotfiles/dot_claude/commands/create-pr.md

 - Each commit focuses on a single logical change or feature
 - Creates descriptive commit messages for each logical unit
 - Pushes branch to remote
-- Creates pull request with proper summary and test plan
+- Creates pull request with proper, short and compact summary

 ## Guidelines for Automatic Commit Splitting
 - Split commits by feature, component, or concern